nephio-project/docs/content/en/docs/porch/package-orchestration.md

   * package repository management
   * package discovery, authoring and lifecycle management

-* [kpt][] - a Git-native, schema-aware, extensible client-side tool for managing KRM packages
+* [kpt][] - a Git-native, schema-aware, extendable client-side tool for managing KRM packages
 * a GitOps-based deployment mechanism (for example [Config Sync][]), which distributes and deploys configuration, and provides observability of the status of deployed resources
 * a task-specific UI supporting repository management, package discovery, authoring, and lifecycle